0

 Supporting our Neighborhoods

 • We need to address walkability and pedestrian safety throughout our neighborhoods.
 Many of our sidewalks are too narrow to fit a stroller, and too many of our walking thoroughfares surrounding parks lack pedestrian infrastructure like cross walks or light-up crossing signs.
 I want to support our investment in parks by making sure they are safe to access.
 I want to make sure growing families are able to walk safely in their neighborhoods.
-I don’t want to tear up all of our sidewalks, but I would like to see a revision in our city code so that the new sidewalks we build can accommodate two people walking side by side.
+I don’t want to tear up all of our sidewalks, but I would like to see a revision in our city code so that the new sidewalks we build and maintain can accommodate two people walking side by side.

 Community Safety